Andrea Pezzi

 Andrea Pezzi (born November 21, 1973, Ravenna, Italy) is an Italian TV presenter and entrepreneur.
 He made his debut as a DJ for Radio Deejay and later became a video jockey for MTV Europe and MTV Italia from 1996 to 2003.
-Pezzi later moved to Rai and Mediaset to work as a television host.
+Pezzi later moved to RAI and Mediaset to work as a television host.

-From 2001 to 2006 Pezzi was a communication advisor for numerous international companies focused on the youth target (among them Nike, L'Oreal, Diesel, etc.).
-At the same time he was a columnist for the national financial newspaper Il Sole 24 ore.
+From 2001 to 2006 Pezzi was a communication advisor for international companies focused on the youth target (among them Nike, L'Oreal, Diesel, etc.).
+At the same time he was a columnist for the financial newspaper Il Sole 24 Ore.

-In 2006 he founded OVO, a media company that produces short encyclopedic documentary videos for media platforms.
+In 2006 he founded OVO, a media company that produces short encyclopaedic documentary videos for media platforms.
 In 2014 Pezzi founded Myntelligence, a platform for digital advertising automation.